Sloppy Journalism

 Purpose

 My mother and aunt love to visit estate sales.
-(Reading Kate’s blog brought them to mind, they are both with the Lord.)
+(Reading Kate’s blog brought them to mind; they are both with the Lord.)
 They usually came home with an antique from bygone days.
 They bought a memory.
 I have even purchased furniture, thinking I would pass it down.
 My family has great memories of sitting around an oak table.
 My daughter’s trinket box is full of flattening pennies from the places we visited.

 Photo by Nicole Michalou on Pexels.com

-Worship was the responsibility of the head of the household.
-Cain’s refused to worship God but instead offered his work, offering instead from the fruits from cursed ground.
-Only God saves and offeres forgivness.
+Cain refused to worship God but instead offered his work, offering instead the fruits of the cursed ground.
+Only God saves and offers forgiveness.
 Our efforts always fall short.
-The ten commandments proved our need for Jesus’ death on the cross.
-Aftter the flood, God removed the ground curse but the other three remained.
+The Ten Commandments proved our need for Jesus' death on the cross.
+After the flood, God removed the ground curse, but the other three remained.

 A Wedding Blessing for my son and new daughter by RL Brown